President & CEO

 Kasten also became president of the Braves in 1986.
 From 1987-2003, the Braves won more games than any other team in MLB and won 14 consecutive division titles (1991-2005), five National League pennants and the 1995 World Series.

-In 1999, when the NHL awarded Atlanta an expansion team, Kasten added the title of president of the Thrashers, as well as chairman of the newly constructed Philips Arena.
+In 1999, when the NHL awarded Atlanta an expansion team, Kasten added the title of president of the Thrashers, as well as chairman of the newly constructed Philips Arena (now State Farm Arena).
 Kasten held all three positions until 2003, when he stepped down.

 Prior to joining the Dodgers, Kasten was president of the Washington Nationals from 2006-10, where he worked to re-energize a dormant baseball fan base and simultaneously established a crown jewel franchise in Washington, D.C.

-Kasten, the Los Angeles Sports Council's 2013 Executive of the Year, is on the board of directors for the LA84 Foundation.
+Kasten, the Los Angeles Sports Council’s 2013 Executive of the Year, is Emeritus Director of the Sports Lawyer Association and serves on the LA84 Foundation Board of Directors as well as the Rose Bowl Institute Advisory Board.